Sting (wrestler): Feud with the New World Order (1996–1998)

-As part of this, Sting and Luger went up to rivals and Four Horsemen members Ric Flair and Arn Anderson some time after Bash at the Beach and asked them to team with him, saying that they needed to put aside their differences for the good of WCW.
+As part of this, Sting and Luger went up to rivals and Four Horsemen members Ric Flair and Arn Anderson some time after Bash at the Beach and asked them to team with him, saying that they needed to put aside their personal differences for the greater good of WCW.
 Flair and Anderson agreed and the four wrestlers composed Team WCW for the annual WarGames match at Fall Brawl in September 1996.
 They would be facing the nWo's team of Hall, Nash, Hogan, and a fourth member yet to be determined.
-On the Nitro prior to the event, however, the nWo played a trick on WCW claiming that Sting was joining their side.
+On the final Nitro prior to the event, however, the nWo played a trick on WCW claiming that Sting was joining their side.
 A vignette was shown where the nWo had a recording of Sting's voice playing in its limousine as Luger was being lured into the parking lot.
-Once he was there a man dressed as Sting, played by Jeff Farmer, attacked him and the crowd at home was led to believe that Sting had joined up with the nWo and would be their fourth man against what was now a three-man WCW team.
-Sting, however, was not at that episode of Nitro and showed up at Fall Brawl just as his teammates declared that they would face the nWo by themselves.
+Once he was there a man dressed as Sting, played by Jeff Farmer, attacked him and the crowd at home, as well as the live audience and commentators, were led to believe that Sting had joined up with the nWo and would be their fourth man against what was now a three-man WCW team.
+Sting, however, was not at that episode of Nitro, and showed up at Fall Brawl just as his teammates declared that they would face the nWo by themselves.
 Sting told Luger that he did not attack him, but Luger refused to believe him.
 Later, during the match, Sting entered as the fourth and final man for Team WCW, after the impostor Sting had entered for the nWo.
 Once in the ring, Sting immediately took out all four members of the nWo.
 He then stopped, turned to Luger, and angrily said to him, "Is that good enough for you right there?
-Is that proof enough?"
-Sting then gave Luger an obscene gesture and walked out of the match, leaving Team WCW at a four-on-three disadvantage which they did not overcome.
+Is that proof enough?!?"
+Sting then gave Luger an obscene gesture and walked out of the match, leaving Team WCW at a four-on-three disadvantage, which they did not overcome.
 The next night on Nitro, Sting came out unannounced during the middle of the show with no music or entrance pyrotechnics.
 He entered the ring and, with his back turned to the camera side of the audience, launched into an angry tirade about what had transpired over the last week: